'Get out': In interview with NBC News, Ukrainian president asks Trump to deliver pointed message to Putin

 In the interview, Poroshenko also warned the Russians that Ukraine will not roll over if war comes.

 "We will fight for our freedom, we will fight for our democracy, we will fight for our soil," he said.
-"The Russians will pay a huge price."
+"The Russians will pay a huge price if they attack us."

 After the vessels were seized on Sunday, Nikki Haley, the outgoing U.S. ambassador to the United Nations, and Secretary of State Mike Pompeo joined other Western leaders in immediately pointing the finger of blame at the Kremlin and Putin.